seanrreid/ccs_curriculim_hub/docs/lessons/front-end-foundations/project-management-101/index.md

 Hopefully this introduction to project management and Agile will help you in your next group project.
 It's also can help you stand out in the hiring process if you have a grasp of these concepts, experience is even better.

-## Training Exercises

-There are no specific exercises for this lesson.
-During your next project, choose a project management platform to help you organize and execute your work.

-## Interview Questions

-### Fundamentals

-- What is agile software development?
-- What are the advantages/disadvantages of the waterfall process?

-### Bugfix

-None

-### Conceptual

-None

-### Architect

-None

 ## Additional Resources

 - [What's the Difference?
 Agile vs Scrum vs Waterfall vs Kanban](https://www.smartsheet.com/agile-vs-scrum-vs-waterfall-vs-kanban)